 Future City Competition is a national, project-based learning experience where students in 6th, 7th, and 8th grade imagine, design, and build cities of the future.
 Students work as a team with an educator and engineer mentor to plan cities using SimCity™ software; research and write solutions to an engineering problem; build tabletop scale models with recycled materials; and present their ideas before judges at Regional Competitions in January.
 Regional winners represent their region at the National Finals in Washington, DC in February.

-Intel International Science and Engineering Fair (Intel ISEF), the world's largest international pre-college science competition, provides an annual forum for approximately 1,700 high school students from more than 70 countries, regions, and territories to showcase their independent research as they compete for more than $5 million annually.
-The Intel ISEF is the premier global science competition for students in grades 9–12.
+Regeneron International Science and Engineering Fair (Regeneron ISEF), provides an annual forum for approximately 1,700 high school students from more than 70 countries, regions, and territories to showcase their independent research as they compete for more than $5 million annually.

-Junior Science and Humanities Symposium, jointly sponsored by the U.S. Army, U.S. Navy and U.S. Air Force and administered through the Academy of Applied Sciences, the Junior Science and Humanities Symposium is a program that encourages students (grades 9-12) to do original research in STEM disciplines by competing for scholarships and recognition.
+Junior Science and Humanities Symposium, jointly sponsored by the U.S. Army, U.S. Navy and U.S. Air Force and administered by the National Science Teaching Association, the Junior Science and Humanities Symposium is a program that encourages students (grades 9-12) to do original research in STEM disciplines by competing for scholarships and recognition.

-Lemelson-MIT InvenTeam™ initiative inspires young people to pursue creative lives and careers through invention.
-InvenTeams are granted up to $10,000 each to conceptualize, design and build technological solutions to real-world problems.
-Working prototypes of the solutions are showcased at the Massachusetts Institute of Technology each June at the Lemelson-MIT Program’s EurekaFest event.
-The Natick High School InvenTeam and the Newton North High School InvenTeam have produced exemplary projects with sustaining efforts in their schools that will inspire many more youth to be inventive in years to come.
+Lemelson-MIT InvenTeam™ InvenTeams are granted up to $10,000 each to conceptualize, design and build technological solutions to real-world problems.
+Working prototypes of the solutions are showcased at the Massachusetts Institute of Technology each June at the Lemelson-MIT Program’s EurekaFest event. come.

 DOE’s National Science Bowl is a nationwide academic competition that tests students' knowledge in all areas of science.
 Competing teams of diverse backgrounds are quizzed on scientific topics in biology, chemistry, physics, astronomy, earth science, general science, and mathematics using a question-and-answer format similar to “Jeopardy.”